johanneshilden/lets-parse/json-combinator/README.md

         code <- count 4 hexDigit
         return $ chr $ read $ "0x" ++ code
 ```

+The format of a Unicode character escape sequence is `\u` followed by four hexadecimal digits.
+We also define `hexDigit` to match a single valid hexadecimal digit.

 ```haskell
     hexDigit = oneOf "0123456789abcdefABCDEF"